Yinghao-Li/MUBen/README.md

 ```

 ### Docker
-Ulternatively, you can run this project in a docker container.
+Alternatively, you can run this project in a docker container.
 You can build your image through
 ```bash
 docker build -t muben ./docker